ASaidOguz/ChainBattles/README.md

 ### Alchemy Road to web 3 week 3

 Challenge:
-- Define struct that holds many attribute and implement inside the dynamic nft
+- Define struct that holds many attribute and implement inside the dynamic nft..

-- Struct fields value will be determined by random number generater.
+- Struct fields value will be determined by random number generater...

+- Extra : added random number test scipt to control the function in local network...
 Running some of the following tasks:

 ```shell